jmix-framework/jmix-ui-samples-2/src/main/resources/io/jmix/uisamples/view/flowui/cookbook/composition4/composition-master-detail-2-en.md

-This sample illustrates how to reduce the nesting of dialog windows by using master-detail lists of entities at the bottom of the composition.
+This sample illustrates how to reduce the nesting of dialog windows by using master-detail lists of entities at the bottom level of the composition.

 Here you can see the same data structure consisting of `Airport`, `Terminal` and `MeetingPoint` entities as in the [2-levels composition]({contextPath}/sample/composition-2-levels) example.
 But the list of meeting points is displayed next to the list of terminals right in the airport detail view.
 This master-detail structure eliminates one level of nested dialog windows, thereby improving the user experience.